Click below (or here) to read the prologue to the first book, The Deity Jewels!

 The End of the Life Before

 The silky blue fabric that wrapped around her body seemed to glow whenever she passed a window with the brilliance of moonlight.
-Painted on each of these beautiful windows was a lone wolf with piercing blue eyes.
+Painted on these beautiful windows was a lone wolf with piercing blue eyes.
 The stained eyes reflected a deep blue onto the woman’s pale face.
 Twinkling lights reflected off the golden crown on her head.

 Queen Ritalia of The Sotan Kingdom ruled over this ancient castle and its surrounding forests.
 Despite the luminance surrounding her, she remained trapped in the darkness of her mind.
 From the dark circles around her sapphire eyes to the blank stare they gave, her expression was unsettling.

-The sickening snap of bones splitting echoed and the broken body crashed to the floor.
+The sickening snap of bones splitting echoed, and the broken body crashed to the floor.
 Ritalia continued walking forward, heading straight for two large doors at the end of the hall.
 She knew well what was coming for her.

 Without warning, glass shattered in front of the queen in a blur.
 She paused as she braced herself.
-Crouched threateningly in front of Sotan’s Queen, was a slim girl in black leather.
+Crouched threateningly in front of Sotan’s Queen was a slim girl in black leather.
 Hanging off her hips was a belt filled with weapons.
 Long black hair woven in a braid draped over the girl’s shoulder.

 Shards of glass cracked under her sharp-tipped boots as she crept toward Sotan’s Queen.
 This girl was a trained Sithmora and was not much older than fourteen.
 Scars stretched across her young, bruised face.
 The queen clenched her teeth as she struggled to force off the sympathy tugging at her heart.

 “You don’t have to fight for them,” the queen whispered.
 No matter her words, she already knew what was about to happen.
 The young Sithmora shook her head as fear glistened in her bright blue eyes.
-The girl swiftly grabbed a dagger from her side.
+The girl speedily grabbed a dagger from her side.
 Before she could attack, the queen lifted her hand and smashed the girl into the ceiling.
 Blood gushed from above as the queen held back tears.
 She kept her glossy gaze locked ahead.
 The small body plummeted to the floor with a final splat while the queen continued to walk on.

 Screams unleashed outside the tall, sturdy castle walls.
 The queen froze as she closed her eyes.
 As familiar scents flooded her nostrils, her face twisted in fear and disgust.
-Her eyes widened as she slowly crept toward the broken window.
+Her eyes widened as she gradually crept toward the broken window.
 Her heart was pounding.
 Yellow shades of light flicked across the wall.
 Blood roared in her ears to a rapid pulsing beat.
 As soon as she reached the opening, heat overwhelmed her.

 Ritalia’s skin felt like it was going to burn as she watched the destruction in sheer terror.
 Her eyes darted back and forth between the burning people and crumbling homes.
 Blood-curdling shrieks sent chills across her body as a foul odor invaded the air—burning flesh.
 A large flash below caught her eye.